Princebounce/Princebounce/README.md

 ## 🎮 When I'm Not Coding

-- 🎸 Playing guitar and making music
+- 🏊‍♀️ Swimming after listening to music
-- 📚 Reading tech blogs and sci-fi novels
+- 📚 Reading sociology and psychology books
-- 🎮 Gaming and exploring virtual worlds
+- 🎮 Gaming and watching anime
 - 🌱 Learning new technologies and frameworks
-- ☕ Brewing the perfect cup of coffee
-- 🏃‍♂️ Running and staying active
+- 🍲 Trying recipes from youtube

 ---